 For an SC or ST candidate, the minimum score is 65%.

-Here is the list of equivalent exams.
+Here is the list of equivalent exams is available here.

-You must have passed Class 12th or any equivalent qualifying examination in the years 2016, 2017 or 2018 (provided the results are declared before 15th June 2018).
+You must have passed Class 12th or any equivalent qualifying examination in the years 2017, 2018 or 2019.

 You need a registered Aadhaar Card Number to be eligible to apply for JEE Main.

 You can attempt JEE Main twice in a year - once in January and once in April.
 Your best score will be considered for qualifying into JEE Advanced and admissions to colleges.

 You can attempt JEE Advanced only for 2 consecutive years.